Bloody Monday raid

-The Abdi House raid or Operation Michigan, better known to Somalis as Bloody Monday (Somali: Isniinta Dhiigii), was a United Nations military operation that took place in Mogadishu on 12 July, 1993, during the UNOSOM II phase of the UN intervention in the Somali Civil War.
-The raid, carried out by American QRF troops on behalf of UNOSOM II, was at the time the single deadliest incident in Mogadishu since the start of the war and marked a decisive turning point in the UN operation, as it inflamed anti-UN and anti-American sentiments among Somalis, which contributed immensely to the scale of resistance that the US military faced during the Battle of Mogadishu three months later.
+The Bloody Monday raid (Isniintii Dhiiga, الإثنين الدامي), also known as the Abdi House raid or Operation Michigan, was a US military operation that took place in Mogadishu on 12 July 1993, during the United Nations Operation in Somalia II (UNOSOM II) phase of the UN intervention in the Somali Civil War.
+Carried out by American QRF troops on behalf of UNOSOM II, the raid was the war's deadliest incident in Mogadishu to that point and a turning point in the UN operation.
+It inflamed anti-UN and anti-American sentiments among Somalis, galvanizing the insurgency that the US military faced during the Battle of Mogadishu three months later.

-As part of the campaign to capture General Mohammed Farah Aidid following the 5 June, 1993, attack on the Pakistani peacekeepers, US forces conducted a 17 minute raid on a villa belonging to Aidid's Interior Minister Abdi "Qeybdiid" Awale during a major gathering.
-The meeting was being attended by high ranking elders of the Habar Gidir and other Hawiye sub-clans along with high ranking members of Somali National Alliance (SNA), which Aidid led.
-The purpose of the meeting was contested–US and UN forces claimed that it was a gathering of hardliners at an SNA command and control center and a legitimate military target.
-Somali accounts claimed the meeting was a peace conference consisting of numerous eminent elders, moderates and civilians to discuss a proposed diplomatic resolution to the growing conflict between the Somali National Alliance and UNOSOM II.
+As part of the hunt for General Mohammed Farah Aidid after the attack on Pakistani peacekeepers on 5 June 1993, U.S. forces conducted a 17-minute raid on a villa owned by Aidid's Interior Minister, Abdi "Qeybdiid" Awale.
+The villa was hosting a gathering attended by high-ranking elders of the Habar Gidir and other major subclans, along with prominent members of the Aidid-led Somali National Alliance (SNA).

+UNOSOM II officials claimed that the gathering was a war council composed of hardliners taking place at an SNA command center, making it a legitimate military target, but never produced evidence to justify its claims.
+In contrast, Somali accounts of the raid maintain that the meeting was a peace conference in which eminent elders, SNA moderates, and civilians convened to discuss a proposed diplomatic resolution to the escalating conflict between the SNA and UNOSOM II.

+The raid was one of the most pivotal events during UNOSOM II, as it had a serious adverse affect on the relationship between foreign troops and the Somali people, while alarming numerous UNOSOM troop-contributing nations, some of which withdrew from military operations.
+The 12 July operation was heavily criticized by UNOSOM II's own Justice Division, Doctors Without Borders, Human Rights Watch, Amnesty International, and the Organization of African Unity.

 Background

-The day immediately following the 5 June, 1993 attack on Pakistani forces, the UN Security Council passed Resolution 837, calling for the arrest of those responsible for the death of the peacekeepers.
-Though General Mohammed Farah Aidid was not directly named in Resolution 837, his political organization, the Somali National Alliance was blamed; subsequent investigation would conclude that the SNA was most likely behind the attack.
+The day immediately following the 5 June 1993 attack on Pakistani forces, the UN Security Council passed Resolution 837, calling for the arrest of those responsible for the death of the peacekeepers.
+Though General Mohammed Farah Aidid was not directly named in Resolution 837, his political organization, the Somali National Alliance was blamed; subsequent investigation concluded that the SNA was most likely behind the attack.

-This would mark the beginning of a new phase of escalating tit for tat violence that would begin with retaliatory AC-130 strikes on SNA sites and attempts to capture Aidid.
+This marked the beginning of a new phase of escalating tit for tat violence that began with retaliatory AC-130 strikes on SNA sites and attempts to capture Aidid.
 These were met with response ambushes, mortar attacks, and assassinations of Somali UNOSOM II employees by the SNA.
 But UNOSOM efforts to capture Aidid in the month following the passing of Resolution 837 would repeatedly end in failure.